Google Auth Module

 Stores the name of the authentication module.
 Use this setting to distinguish this module from other authentication modules in the Auth Modules list.
 The name is also shown in the tooltip for the third-party service icon on the login form.

 Displays the image used for the button that a user clicks to log in to Hub with a Google account.

 Displays the redirect URI that is used to register the connection to Hub in Google.

 Stores the identifier Google uses to validate a login request.
-You generate this value in the Google API Manager when you configure the authorization settings for a web application and enter an authorized redirect URI.
+You generate this value in the Google Cloud Platform when you configure the authorization settings for a web application and enter an authorized redirect URI.

 Stores the secret or password used to validate the client ID.
-You generate this value in the Google API Manager together with the client ID.
+You generate this value in the Google Cloud Platform together with the client ID.

 The following options are located at the bottom of the page.
 Use these settings to manage Hub account creation and group membership, and to reduce the loss of processing resources consumed by idle connections.

 Enables creation of Hub accounts for unregistered users who log in with an account that is stored in the connected authorization service.
 Hub uses the email address to determine whether the user has an existing account.